Skip to main content

 Fees shown are subject to change.
 You may also be required to pay student amenities fees.
 Contact the university directly to confirm.

 The fees shown are per unit.
-The number of units are listed below fees.
-Together they indicate the total fees for the course.
+The number of units is listed below the fees.
+Together, they indicate the total fees for the course.